nguyenvukhang/kitty2/docs/kittens/diff.rst

-You can configure the colors used, keyboard shortcuts, the diff implementation, the default lines of context, etc. by creating a :file:`diff.conf` file in your :ref:`kitty config folder <confloc>`.
+You can configure the colors used, keyboard shortcuts, the diff implementation, the default lines of context, etc. by creating a :file:`diff.conf` file in your :ref:`alatty config folder <confloc>`.
 See below for the supported configuration directives.